Animal Locomotion: Commission

 The Animal Locomotion project was a collaborative endeavor between the photographer and the institutional commissioning committee at the University of Pennsylvania.
 In 1883, Muybridge met with William Pepper and J.B.
 Lippincott to discuss a plan for a scientific study focused on the analysis of animal and human movement.
 The university contributed $5,000, seeing the proposed project as important research that would benefit anthropology, physiology, medicine and sports.
-The commission was appointed in march 1884 and included the University's professors Pepper, Joseph Leidy, George Frederick Barker, Lewis M. Haupt and emeritus Harrison Allen, as well as Thomas Eakins and Edward Hornor Coates of the Pennsylvania Academy of the Fine Arts.
+The commission was appointed in March 1884 and included the University's professors Pepper, Joseph Leidy, George Frederick Barker, Lewis M. Haupt and emeritus Harrison Allen, as well as Thomas Eakins and Edward Hornor Coates of the Pennsylvania Academy of the Fine Arts.
 The project would eventually last more than three years, and costs rose to almost $30,000, but the University believed the unexpected amount of time and money to be well spent.
-The huge body of work was thought to be of everlasting importance to science and art and it would take years to examin all the material critcially.
+The huge body of work was thought to be of everlasting importance to science and art and it would take years to examine all the material critically.

 From spring 1884 to autumn 1885, Muybridge and his team produced over 100,000 images, mostly at an outdoor studio on the University grounds' northeast corner of 36th and Pine, recording the motions of animals from the veterinary hospital, and from humans: University professors, students, athletes, Blockley Almshouse patients, and local residents.
 Thomas Eakins worked with him briefly, although the painter preferred working with multiple exposures on a single negative, whereas Muybridge preferred capturing motion through the use of multiple cameras.